emmapaige/DPMM/README.md

 # Influenza Analysis Workflow

-This repository contains R scripts for analyzing H1N1 data with a Dirichlet Process Mixture Model.
+This repository contains R scripts for analyzing the last segment of the virus H1N1 with a Dirichlet Process Mixture Model.
 It includes steps for data preparation, a series of MCMC procedures designed to cluster the genome, and a post-analysis summarization of sites that have changed in frequency due to the treatment Oseltamivir.

 ## Getting Started